What is a diabetes emergency?

 Diabetes related emergencies could be defined as any point when symptoms become overwhelming and self-treatment is no longer effective.

 The following signs can indicate a serious problem.
-If you experience any of these signs and are not able to treat them on your own, contact your local emergency line right away.
+If you experience any of these signs and are not able to treat them on your own, call for an ambulance right away.

-Tell those around you that if they observe any of the following signs, they should contact emergency services immediately.
+Make sure your friends, family and others that you spend time with know that if they see any of the following signs, they should call an ambulance immediately.

 Be prepared for emergencies – plan ahead

-Emergency planning can improve the chances that the signs and symptoms experienced don’t result in a less than favourable outcome.
+Emergency planning can improve the chances that the signs and symptoms experienced don’t result in a less than favorable outcome.

-- letting friends and loved ones know about your diabetes and informing them of how they can help you identify blood sugar trouble
+letting friends and loved ones know about your diabetes and informing them of how they can help you identify blood sugar level trouble

-- wearing a medical ID so that people will know what to do in an emergency
+wearing a medical ID badge so that people will know what to do in an emergency

-- keeping a mobile phone charged and ready to contact emergency responders
+keeping a mobile phone charged and ready to contact the emergency services

 - how to handle times of crisis and who to call with questions about diabetes emergencies.